thuliteio/seo.thulite.io/content/docs/built-ins/twitter-cards.md

 ## Generated meta tags

-If images aren't specified in the page front-matter, Hyas SEO searches for [image page resources](https://gohugo.io/content-management/image-processing/) with `feature`, `cover`, or `thumbnail` in their name.
+If images aren't specified in the page front-matter, Thulite SEO searches for [image page resources](https://gohugo.io/content-management/image-processing/) with `feature`, `cover`, or `thumbnail` in their name.
 If no image resources with those names are found, the images defined in `config/_default/params.toml` are used instead.
 If no images are found at all, then an image-less Twitter `summary` card is used instead of `summary_large_image`.

-Hyas SEO uses the page title and description for the card’s title and description fields.
+Thulite SEO uses the page title and description for the card’s title and description fields.
 The page summary is used if no description is given.

-Hyas SEO generates the following meta tags — for example:
+Thulite SEO generates the following meta tags — for example:

 ```html
 <meta name="twitter:card" content="summary_large_image">